-Radon mitigation systems are great ways to remove Radon from your home, but they can be tricky to install.
-DIY Radon mitigation is no small feat, but for those confident enough in their abilities Airthings have provided a step-by-step instructions to a DIY Radon Mitigation system installation.
+Radon mitigation systems are great ways to remove radon from your home, but they can be tricky to install.
+DIY radon mitigation is no small feat, but for those confident enough in their abilities we are providing step-by-step instructions to a DIY Radon Mitigation system installation.

-Radon mitigation system installation can be expensive, and if you have high Radon levels you may feel like you cannot avoid that expense.
-You certainly should not go without a mitigation system if you know your home has high Radon levels over a long period of time.
-So, how do you mitigate the expense, as well as the Radon?
-Perform a DIY Radon mitigation installation.
+Radon mitigation system installation can be expensive, and if you have radon you may feel like you cannot avoid that expense.
+You certainly should not go without a mitigation system over the long term if you know your home has high radon levels.
+So, how do you mitigate the expense, as well as the radon?
+Perform a DIY radon mitigation installation.

-We hinted at this above, but it requires repeating: installing a Radon mitigation system is a serious task.
+We hinted at this above, but it bears repeating: installing a radon mitigation system is a serious task.
 Check out the steps in this article to see if you’re up for it.
 If any part of the installation steps make you uncomfortable, hire someone to install your system.
-You’ll save yourself a lot of headache, time and potentially money.
-Nothing is worse than spending countless hours and dollars on a DIY Radon mitigation installation only to check your Radon levels and see no improvement!
+You’ll save yourself a lot of headaches and time, and potentially money.
+Nothing is worse than spending countless hours and dollars on a DIY radon mitigation installation only to check your radon levels and see them stay the same!

-Installing a Radon mitigation system involves several steps.
-The basic goal of the system is to remove high levels of Radon gas from the home.
-Radon comes up from the ground Therefore the way removing it is accomplished is through drilling a hole in the home’s foundation and actively sucking the air up from the ground.
-This air is expelled from the house via the roof.
-You heard that right: the air must travel from the ground below the house, through the foundation, up through piping that runs through the inside of the house, and up and out of the roof.
+Installing a radon mitigation system involves several steps.
+The basic goal of the system is to remove radon from the home.
+Radon comes up from the ground, so the way this is accomplished is by drilling a hole in the home’s foundation and actively sucking the air up from the ground and expelling from the house via the roof.
+You heard that right: the air must go from the ground below the house, through the foundation, up through piping that runs through the inside of the house, and up and out the roof.

-So, the system will require installing PVC pipe through multiple stories or at the very least through a slab of concrete and out through the roof.
-This also requires drilling holes in the basement foundation and roof, both of which must be properly sealed.
-This is to ensure Radon gas does not escape from the pipe in the basement foundation, and to prevent moisture entering though the roof seal.
+So, the system will require running PVC pipe through multiple stories or at the very least through a slab of concrete and out through your roof.
+It also involves drilling holes in your basement’s foundation and your roof, both of which must be properly sealed to make sure no radon gets around the pipe in the foundation and no moisture gets down through the roof.

-The next crucial element that must be installed is a fan.
+The other crucial element to install is the fan.
 A fan creates suction in the pipe, drawing air out of the soil beneath the house and pushing it out above the house, allowing it to disperse.
-The fan should be situated in the attic or usually at the top of the system.
-If the pipe does run through the attic, it should be insulated to make sure the warm air from the bottom of the house does not hit the cold air at the top of the house and cause moisture to condense.
-It would be a shame to solve one problem, Radon, only to create another, moisture and mold in the attic.
+The fan is situated in the attic or usually at the top of the system.
+And if pipe does run through the attic, it should be insulated to make sure the warm air from the bottom of the house doesn’t hit cold air at the top of the house and cause moisture to condense.
+It would be a shame to solve one problem, radon, only to create another, moisture and mold in the attic.

-The next part of the article provides a step-by-step guide on exactly how to install a Radon mitigation system in your home.
+The next part of the article walks you through exactly what you need and what to do to install a radon mitigation system in your home.

 If you want to check out the steps in video form, check out this video